tongson/omnia/README.md

 Run `make` during development or `make release` for the final executable without debug symbols in `bin/`.<br/>
 If you want to link statically run `make release STATIC=1`<br/>

+You can also use omnia as a base of the monorepo of your Lua/Fennel/Moonscript code.

 #### Adding plain Lua, Fennel and MoonScript modules.
 (NOTE: VENDOR and SRC are interchangeable.)